voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

         # downloading any images
         #

-        fiftyone zoo datasets load kinetics-400 \
+        fiftyone zoo datasets load kinetics-400 --split validation
-            --split validation

         fiftyone app launch kinetics-400-validation

 .. image:: /images/dataset_zoo/kinetics.png
    :alt: kinetics
    :align: center

-.. _dataset-zoo-kinetics600:
+.. _dataset-zoo-kinetics-600:

 Kinetics 600
 ------------

 Kinetics is a collection of large-scale, high-quality datasets of URL links of up to 650,000 video clips that cover 400/600/700 human action classes, depending on the dataset version.
 The videos include human-object interactions such as playing instruments, as well as human-human interactions such as shaking hands and hugging.
 Each action class has at least 400/600/700 video clips.
 Each clip is human annotated with a single action class and lasts around 10 seconds.

-This version contains videos and action classifications for the 600 class version of the dataset.
+This dataset contains videos and action classifications for the 600 class version of the dataset.

 **Details**